There are three major steps to the boot-up process. As illustrate in Figure 1, which are:

 Step-3.
 Locate and load the startup configuration file or enter setup mode.

 Step-1- Performing POST and Load Bootstrap Program

-- When the router is powered on it first runs Power-On Self Test (POST)
+- When we switched on the router, it first runs Power-On Self Test (POST)

 - During to POST, the router executes diagnostics from ROM on several hardware components, including the CPU, RAM, and NVRAM.

-- After the Post, the bootstrap program is copied from ROM into RAM.
-The bootstrap function is to locate the Cisco IOS and load it into RAM.
+- After the Post, the bootstrap program copied from ROM into RAM.
+The bootstrap function is to find the Cisco IOS and load it into RAM.
 Its checks the Configuration Register value to specify where to load the IOS.
 The bootstrap default value is 2102, in hexadecimal.

 Step-2.
 Locating and Loading Cisco IOS

-- The IOS typically store location is flash memory.
+- The IOS typically store place is flash memory.
 The router first looks for “boot system” commands in the startup-config file.
-If it finds these commands, it will run boot system commands in the order they appear in startup-config to locate the IOS.
+If it finds these commands, it will run boot system commands in the order they appear in startup-config to find the IOS.
 If not, the IOS image is loaded from Flash.

-- If full image is not located in Flash or TFTP then router copied limited IOS from ROM into RAM.
-This limited IOS can be used to diagnose problems and transfer a full IOS into Flash memory.
+- If full image is not in Flash or TFTP then router copied limited IOS from ROM into RAM.
+This limited IOS used to diagnose problems and transfer a full IOS into Flash memory.

-- After the IOS is found, it is loaded into RAM.
+- After finding the IOS, it is loaded into RAM.